Menu

 Boowinda Gorge is the last side track along the Main Gorge Walking Track, and only another 80 metres along from Cathedral Cave.

-Being 9.2km from the visitor centre means that not as many people explore it so the chances are pretty high that you get to wander through it all by yourself, especially if you’re there early in the morning.
+Being 9.2km from the visitor centre means that not as many people explore it so the chances are pretty high that you get to wander through it all by yourself, especially if you’re there in the morning.

 The first kilometre into the gorge is the most spectacular as it’s very narrow and flanked by towering, moss-covered sandstone cliffs.
 The trek is slow-going though as Boowinda Gorge is rocky ground, and you’re basically rock and boulder-hopping the entire time.
 This becomes pretty tiring after a while.
 Walking on a dirt track afterwards never felt so good!